cander/til/misc/wisdom.md

 - "For progressive people the present is the beginning of the future.
 For conservative people the present is the end of the past." - Karl Mannheim (via [Espresso](https://myaccount.economist.com/s/article/what-is-the-economist-espresso))
+- "A thought is not necessarily a fact or even a statement about your character.
+Thoughts don't necessarily mean anything.
+Often, they're the mental equivalent of butt dials." - [Erik Barker](https://bakadesuyo.com/2024/03/negative-thoughts/)